Discover the Anticoagulant and Health Properties of Garlic

 Thanks to its components, garlic can block the aggregation of platelets and, therefore, avoid coagulation problems.
 To take advantage of the anticoagulant properties of garlic it is convenient to consume it raw.

-Believe it or not, garlic has a high anticoagulant power similar to that of medicines but without side effects.
+Believe it or not, garlic has a high anticoagulant power similar to that of medicines but without any side effects.

 For this reason, it can be an excellent natural remedy to prevent and treat cardiovascular diseases.
 Discover the anticoagulant and health properties of garlic in this article!